kevin-yuen/workforce-attrition-data-profiling-cleaning/README.md

 - **Outlier Detection**:
   - Z-score for general detection
   - IQR method for skewed variables like `annual_salary` and `driving_commuter_distance`
+  - Applied Winsorization in cases where extreme values needed to be capped without removal.
 - **Standardization**:
   - Replaced inconsistent categorical values using replacement maps
   - Resolved formatting differences using similarity matching